Spirituality; Power of Persuasion

 Circumstances within cause and effect may compellingly choose to respond with or without engaging in some form of action.
 Cause and effect may acknowledge its existence in an underlining source subconsciously.

 Through subconscious awareness one may link in some sort of inner source; connective thoughts lay down a foundation of complexity placed within itself.
 Sometimes collective thoughts may form visions about life.
-One where most people are better in the abstract; a mindset how one wishes things to be.
+One where most people are better in the abstract; how one wishes things to be.

 However disarray may at times mimic a cluster of personal distress and how one function in everyday life.
 At times during emotional distress one might feel as life has become an avalanche.

 One where everyday stress may build-and-build until it all unfolds; pours out in a colossal mess…

 Cause and effect through turbulent emotions may at times linger or fester and lead to explosive reactions when things to become bothersome.

 Someone once said “it comes in a can.”
 This implies at times one can become stuck reminiscing, ruminating and over-thinking situations by setting the stage and making things appears worse than they really are.
 This at times this may create problems that were never there to begin with.
 Almost as if one were to mix magnesium sulfate with soda to calm a storm.